Serve this fres cranberry-jalapeño salsa with sweet potato chips at your holiday gathering; folks will rave!!!

 This cranberry- jalapeño salsa is wonderful served with sweet potato chips.
 It can also be spooned onto the plate and served alongside turkey.
 It is a much fresher, healthier alternative to jellied cranberry sauce.

-If you try this recipe, I’d love to hear how you like it!
+If you try this recipe, I’d know you’ll love it.
+For more fabulous recipes like this one, I highly recommend Leslie’s Party Diaries!
 As always, thanks so much for stopping by.
 Wishing you a joyful, blessed and savvy holiday and year to come!!!

 - 12 ounces fresh cranberries